ac427/my_cm/bash_scripts/Bash_Reference.md

 screen -dr
 ```

 # realpath & readlink.
-Prints absolute path & Print value of a symbolic link or canonical file name
+Print value of a symbolic link or canonical file name

 ```
 realpath .